After 1840 and the signing of the Treaty of Waitangi, anyone could enter New Zealand freely, but those who were not British were seen as ‘aliens’.

 Australians and Pacific Islanders

 Australian citizens have always been free to enter New Zealand.
-There are special arrangements for Pacific Islanders, and some enjoy free entry as New Zealand citizens.
+There are special arrangements for Pacific Islanders, some of whom are New Zealand citizens and can enter freely.